Are you trying to identify a bird found in Malawi?

 Due to the sheer number of species, there was no way to include every bird in Malawi in this article.
 So instead, I tried to focus on the birds that are most regularly seen and observed.

-Today, you will learn about 21 COMMON types of birds in Malawi!
+21 COMMON types of birds in Malawi!

 #1.
 African Fish Eagle